Healthy Homes Assessment Waiwhetu

 Draught Stopping Waiwhetu

-If you can feel external air coming in or an unobstructed draught coming from a hole or gap, then it’s most likely a gap or hole that requirements sealing in any way.
-Cracks or gaps with large gaps must be stopped permanently.
-The gaps that exceed 3mm that allow air to enter or exit from your home require sealing.
-In the case of an open fireplace is not in use, it can create draughts.
-This should be blocked off.
-Property managers and landlords are responsible for making sure that such draughts are squelched as much as possible.
+If you can feel external air entering or a clear draught from a gap or hole that is, it is likely a crack or hole which needs sealing in any way.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that let air into or out from your house require seals.
+For example, if an open fireplace isn’t used it could cause draughts, and must be sealed off.
+Property managers and landlords are responsible for making sure that such draughts are squelched as far as possible.

-You don’t require to block off gaps or holes that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow movement of the structure when the house heats and cools, in order to let them be closed and opened rather than securing.
-We will check all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes that are part of the construction.
+For instance, small gaps around doors and windows may be required to allow for the movement of the structure as the home heats and cools, in order to let them be shut and opened, rather than sticking.
+We will inspect all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections